EvgenyUgolkov/StyleGAN2ADA-for-HR-dataset/README.md

 # Post-processing

-1. After the StyleGAN2ADA is trained and converged, you can generate arbitrary large number of random 2D images using the [gen_imgs.py](gen_imgs.py) and network snapshots stored in the folder you set as ```--outdir``` on the previous step.
+1. After the StyleGAN2ADA is trained and converged, you can generate arbitrary large number of random 2D images using the [gen_imgs.py](gen_imgs.py) and network snapshots stored in the folder you set as ```--outdir``` in the Training.
 Just set the model_path and number of images in [gen_imgs.py](gen_imgs.py) and run it
 2. The algorithm will generate images with values in some range.
 To use Super-Resolution algorithm, we must put them back into a single-value values for each pixel.
 For the Super-Resolution code, we should choose 0, 1, 2, 3, etc. For this, You can use ```Step 3``` in the [Post_segmentation_procedure](Post_segmentation_procedure.ipynb) notebook
 3. Next, for the Super-Resolution algorithm, we need to stack High-Resolution images.
 To do it, you can store your images, provide the ```folder_path``` in [Stack.py](Stack.py), and run it